Skidmore College: History

-In 1971, the college began admitting men to its regular undergraduate program (a few dozen male World War II veterans had been admitted in 1946–49).
-Skidmore also launched the "University Without Walls" (UWW) program, which allows nonresident students over age 25 to earn bachelor's degrees.
-The program ended in May 2011.
-Also in 1971, Skidmore established a Phi Beta Kappa chapter.
+In 1971, Skidmore began admitting men to its regular undergraduate program.
+(A few male World War II veterans had been admitted in the mid-1940s.)
+In 1971 Skidmore also launched the University Without Walls (UWW) program, which allowed nonresident students over age 25 to earn bachelor's degrees.
+That program ended in 2012.

-In 1988, Skidmore faculty formed the Collaborative Research Program, which provides students with opportunities to co-author papers and studies with professors.
-Skidmore began granting master's degrees in 1991 through its Master of Arts in Liberal Studies (MALS) program.
-The Skidmore Honors Forum was founded in 1998.

-In 2020, Marc C. Conner, Ph.D. became the college's eighth president, replacing Philip A. Glotzbach, who had served as president since 2003.
+In 2020, Marc C. Conner became the college's eighth president, replacing Philip A. Glotzbach, who had served as president since 2003.
 In February 2019, Glotzbach had announced that he would retire at the end of the 2019–2020 school year.

-2006 marked the start of the largest campaign in Skidmore's history, Creative Thought.
-Bold Promise.
-The goal was to raise $200 million, which was reached and surpassed in 2010 and celebrated at Celebration Weekend.
+In 2023, the college's computer network was subject to a ransomware attack.
+The college notified affiliates whose data may have been accessed, and provided two years of a credit-monitoring service.
+An Oklahoma law firm filed a class-action suit, with two former employees of the college named as lead plaintiffs.